-Fairfield High School recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over the internet.
-Fairfield high School pay due regard to the guidance issued by the UK Council for Child Internet Safety in relation to how to respond to incidents
+Fairfield High School recognises the impact of online social communication and the issue of sending or posting sexually suggestive images including nude or semi-nude photographs via mobiles or over

 All staff have an awareness of safeguarding issues that can put children at risk of harm.
 Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.